kv-b1-2022/ecommerceapp-angular/README.md

 * Admin can able to manage bus details.
 * Customers can able to add coupon details.
 * User will be able to view bus details and book details.
+* Customers will be able to raise any issues.

 ## Contributors